Skip to main content

 When you are approved for ERDC, the Department of Early Learning and Care (DELC) helps you pay for child care.

-- You choose your child care provider.
-Make sure they are approved to receive ERDC payments before they start taking care of your child.
+• You choose your child care provider.
+Make sure your provider is approved to receive ERDC payments before they start taking care of your child.

-- If your provider charges more than the maximum amount DELC will cover, you pay the additional cost.
+• If your provider charges more than the ERDC maximum amount.
+DELC pays up to the maximum and you pay the additional cost.
+This additional cost is not your copay.

 Child care assistance covers: